Capterra and Software Advice

 • Confirm presence and proximity during patrols using geo-location.

-• Log issues or incidents directly from the field with structured forms.
+• Log incidents directly from the field using structured forms.

-• upload media – capture and attach photo, video, or audio evidence.
+• Capture and attach photo, video, or audio evidence.

 • Trigger automated actions linked to a checkpoint.